 Two matched groups were formed by pre-testing their narrative writings and analysing them for ratios of modified T-units.
 The experiment was also limited to a certain type of writing, the narrative mode.
-This restriction was placed on the experiment because narrative writings of primary aged children have been shown to contain the greatest number of simple sentences when compared to descriptive and expository writings.17 Most other related experiments in syntax were not controlled for a specific mode of writing, or were expository.
+This restriction was placed on the experiment because narrative writings of primary aged children have been shown to contain the greatest number of simple sentences when compared to descriptive and expository writings.
+Most other related experiments in syntax were not controlled for a specific mode of writing, or were expository.

 The sentence pattern involved was the simple noun-verb pattern and its expansions.
-It was chosen first of all because Paul Roberts begins his programmes with this pattern.18 Secondly, it is a pattern shown to be frequently used by young children.19 As a result of this, for the purposes of evaluation, the structures involved were limited to a very definite pattern, as defined by the study.
+It was chosen first of all because Paul Roberts begins his programmes with this pattern.
+18 Secondly, it is a pattern shown to be frequently used by young children.
+19 As a result of this, for the purposes of evaluation, the structures involved were limited to a very definite pattern, as defined by the study.

-17Johnson, "Children's Writing in Three Forms of Compositions", Elementary English, p.267.
+Johnson, "Children's Writing in Three Forms of Compositions", Elementary English, p.267.

-18Paul Roberts, Understanding English, (New York: Harper and Row, Publishers, 1958), p.182.
+Paul Roberts, Understanding English, (New York: Harper and Row, Publishers, 1958), p.182.

-The scope of the study did not allow for the evaluation of rhetorical effectiveness.
+tion of rhetorical effectiveness.
 As pointed out by Smith, "...there is a part of language that can neither be directly observed nor measured, and that is meaning.
-In contrast to surface structure, the meaning of language ... can be referred to as deep structure."20 The design of the study limited measurement to the physical surface structures of the patterns.
+In contrast to surface structure, the meaning of language ... can be referred to as deep structure."

+The design of the study limited measurement to the physical surface structures of the patterns.
 The study was concerned with the correctness of syntax and mechanics, as one of the many steps in the composition process, as opposed to syntactical maturity and meaning.